 wannabe Instagram stars, show up early or late in the day or the middle of the week.

 3) The bookstore’s located in the city center, in the Old Town.
 The closest metro stop’s Universitate (the exact address of the bookstore is listed below).

 4) Most of the books are in Romanian, but there is also a small English language selection.

-*Disclosure – In order to provide helpful information about Romanian tours, I collaborated with Romanian Friend.
+*Disclosure – In order to provide helpful information about Romanian tours, I collaborated with Romanian Friends.
 As always, any opinions expressed here are entirely my own.
-This post also contains some affiliate links, so if you book a tour, car rental, or hotel, I’ll earn a tiny commission at no extra cost to you.
+This post also contains some affiliate links, so if you book a tour or hotel, I’ll earn a tiny commission at no extra cost to you.
 Thanks for your support!